bradpotter/breakpoint/README.txt

 3. Activate the BreakPoint theme.
 4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.

+NOTE
+After you download and unarchive the theme from GitHub, rename the folder to breakpoint before uploading to your theme folder.

 SUPPORT
 The BreakPoint theme is offered without support and is intended for users who are knowledgeable with WordPress and the Genesis Framework.